- Website Users

 CREATED LINK DATA

 At all times BLINK service users have the ability to delete the data associated with the Link that they have created.
 Where the service user does not delete that data, BLINK shall delete account data after a reasonable period (generally 6 years after the closure of the account with regard to any potential legal requirements).

 Where the registry is investigating or has taken action relating to a specific domain or domains, which have been flagged or confirmed as engaged in abusive behaviors (as per BLINK Acceptable Use Policy) we will ordinarily retain such data until such a time that such data is no longer necessary to defend against current or possible future potential legal suit(s).
 This period depends on limitation periods applicable, however should ordinarily be no longer than six (6) years.

 NOTE REGARDING SENSITIVE PERSONAL INFORMATION

 “Sensitive Personal Information” refers to personal information specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership or information specifying sex life of the individual.
 BLINK does not ordinarily or knowingly require or collect Sensitive Personal information.
 Where such collecting is required, we will not disclose such information with third parties without your consent, other than as required by law.

 NOTE REGARDING CHILDREN (under 18 years of age)

 Please note that we do not knowingly permit or solicit information from individuals under eighteen (18) years of age.
-In addition, we do not knowingly market Services to individuals under eighteen (18) years of age.
+In addition, we do not knowingly market or provide Services to individuals under eighteen (18) years of age.